SDG-Den/SDG-VOX/docs/SDG-VOX/301-config-gui.md

 ## Window layout

-The GUI is a GTK window split into two panels:
+The GUI is a GTK window split into two areas:

-### Left panel — Flowchart view
+### Flowchart view — main area

 A Cairo-rendered interactive directed graph showing all nodes and their connections: